 Step-By-Step Instructions to Make Italian Hot Chocolate:

-Step 1: Chop the Chocolate
+Step 1: Warm the milk

-Step 5: Melt the Chocolate
+Step 4: Melt the chocolate

-Step 6: Serve and Enjoy
+Step 6: Serve warm

 💡 Note: These steps are just an overview.
 For detailed quantities, measurements, and exact timings to make this recipe, please check the recipe card below.